ujkuo/ujkuo.github.io/content/blog/transpose.md

 +++
-title = "(Chinese) Why Do Economists Use Prime Instead of T to Represent the Matrix Transpose"
+title = "[C] Why Do Economists Use Prime Instead of T to Represent the Matrix Transpose"
 +++

 <style>